GenomicsMachineLearning/qimr-teaching-2024/README.md

 # Installation

-To use the notebooks we require using a Conda package manager (or compatible tool like Mamba or Micromamba), installing packages with Conda and then installing additional packages directly into R and Python.
+To use the notebooks we require using a Conda package manager (or compatible tool like Mamba or Micromamba), installing the packages with Conda and then installing additional packages directly into R and Python.

 For each environment, the steps are:
 * Download and install a package manager (Conda),